The Tired Business Man

-The Tired Business Man is a 1927 American silent comedy film directed by Allen Dale and starring Raymond Hitchcock, Dot Farley and Margaret Quimby.
+The Tired Business Man is a lost 1927 American silent comedy film directed by Allen Dale and starring Raymond Hitchcock, Dot Farley and Margaret Quimby.
 It was produced and released by the independent studio Tiffany Pictures.
 The film's sets were designed by the art director George Sawley.

 Synopsis

 The owners of a paving company are financially struggling and are set out to win a new contract from Alderman McGinnis with the assistance of their stenographer Rita.